-The Skillful Screening Process gives intake coordinators and interviewers information and tools to recognize high-risk responses on applications, on reference forms and during an interview.
-An applicant with inappropriate sexual motives carries with him or her various indicators and life patterns that help identify him or her as one who may not be appropriate to work with children or youth.
+Hiring and screening personnel must be trained to recognize high-risk responses on applications, on reference forms and during an interview.
+These responses can reveal a dangerous individual who may not be appropriate to work with children or youth.

 Skillful Screening is a deterrent to abusers

 Silence and ignorance are the playground of the abuser.
-The Skillful Screening Process, combined with appropriate Criminal Background Checks, can encourage a sexual predator to “self-select out” of employee or volunteer pools.
-These measures help deter or prevent the abuser from having access to children through ministry programs.
+The Skillful Screening Process, combined with appropriate Criminal Background Checks, can encourage a sexual predator to ‘self-select out’ of employee or volunteer pools.
+These measures help prevent the abuser from having access to children through ministry programs.

 - Sample Employment Application